denisyarats/pytorch_sac/README.md

 ```
 python train.py env=cheetah_run
 ```
-This will produce 'exp' folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
+This will produce `exp` folder, where all the outputs are going to be stored including train/eval logs, tensorboard blobs, and evaluation episode videos.
 One can attacha tensorboard to monitor training by running:
 ```
 tensorboard --logdir exp
 ```